mj-hofmann/CaloCem/docs/plotting.md

     └── calofile2.csv
 ```

 It is very easy to load the calorimetry files and to plot them.
 The file `myscript.py` could read like this.
-First, we create a Path object `datapath` using the pathlib package that is directed at the folder which contains the raw instrument data.
-Then we pass the the `datapath` object to `ta.Measurement()`.
-The option `show_info=True` prints the names of the calo files being loaded in the terminal.
+First, we create a Path object `datapath` using the [pathlib package](https://docs.python.org/3/library/pathlib.html) that is directed at the folder which contains the raw instrument data (`calo_data` in this example).
+The advantage of using the `pathlib` package is that we do not have to worry if the user of our code is running Linux, MacOS, or Windows.
+The `Path()` object ensures that the path definition always works.
+In our example, `Path(__file__).parent` contains the absolute path to the folder in which the script (here `myscript.py`) is located, independent of the operating system.
+By writing `Path(__file__).parent / "calo_data" ` we create a `Path()` object which contains the absolute path to `calo_data`.

+After we have obtained the path, we pass it to `ta.Measurement()`.
+Besides the `Path` object, we can pass further arguments such as the option `show_info=True` which prints the names of the calo files being loaded in the terminal.

 ```python
 from TAInstCalorimetry import tacalorimetry as ta